lonycell/grafana.v7/docs/sources/developers/plugins/legacy/style-guide.md

 ### README.md

-The README.md file is rendered both in the grafana.com plugins page, and within the Grafana application.
+The README.md file is rendered both in the grafana.com plugins page, and within the ThingSPIN application.
 The only difference from how GitHub renders markdown is that html is not allowed.

 ## File and Directory Structure Conventions